-BVI NEWS: Chef Isabella is SOMETHING WONDERFUL and NEW BVI DIVE SITES in the making.
-One thing about the British Virgin Islands: Its always changing…and improving!
+BVI NEWS: Chef Isabella on SOMETHING WONDERFUL and NEW BVI DIVE SITES in the making.
+One thing about the British Virgin Islands: It’s always changing…and improving.

 The large open aft deck and forward cockpit offer another choice with ample space for alfresco dining and lounging.
-The flybridge, the aft deck and forward cockpit are all covered in TekDek, a lightweight, high impact simulated teak.
+The flybridge, the aft deck, and the forward cockpit are all covered in TekDek, a lightweight, high-impact simulated teak.

 SOMETHING WONDERFUL accommodates 8 guests in 4 cabins.

 Members of the BVI dive community on Tortola are busy turning Irma wreckage into BVI dive sites…